-Couple who vanished during California getaway found alive
+California couple who vanished for nearly a week found alive

 INVERNESS, Calif.
-(AP) — An academic couple who vanished during a getaway in the woods of Northern California was found Saturday by search-and-rescue workers who spent almost a week looking for them and gave up hopes of finding them alive.
+(AP) — An academic couple who got lost during a Valentine’s Day hike in the woods of Northern California was found Saturday by rescuers who spent almost a week looking for them and had given up hopes of finding them alive.

-The Marin County Sheriff’s office tweeted that two helicopter crews airlifted Carol Kiparsky, 77, and Ian Irwin, 72, to a hospital.
-Authorities did not immediately provide details on their conditions and where they were located.
+Carol Kiparsky, 77, and Ian Irwin, 72, were found in a densely forested area near Tomales Bay, a narrow inlet about 30 miles north of San Francisco, and were airlifted to a hospital for treatment of hypothermia, Marin County Sheriff’s Sgt.
+Brenton Schneider said at a news conference.

 Kiparsky and Irwin were last seen Feb.
-14 at a vacation cottage near Inverness, a town at the foot of Tomales Bay close to Point Reyes National Seashore.
+14 at a vacation cottage near Inverness, a town at the foot of the bay.
 The couple from Palo Alto never checked out the next day as planned and failed to show up for an appointment on Feb.
 16, which sheriff’s officials said was highly out of character for them.

 When housekeepers went to the cottage to clean up, they found the couple’s phones and wallets.
 Their vehicle was parked outside.